symmetriccurve/Interview-questions/Reactjs Question.md

 A state can only happen through setState because it chains other set states previously called so that the state is mutated once at a time.
 To know is the setState happen, we can pass in a second argument inside the setState kinda callback which is called only after the setState is called.

 ##### ReactJs

 ---
+##### Is setState synchronous or asynchronous ?

+A set state in React is in asynchronous call because under the hood React uses reconciliation algorithm to  compute the best way to update the DOM which is asynchronous and this is the reason we have a second argument in the set state which is a callback function to read the state which is set, There are very high chances that trying to read a state variable immediately after the set state will give us a stale or old state if not accessed within a callback function
+##### ReactJs

+---